nukep/protos-db/README.md

 Why on earth would you want this?

-a) To avoid persisting the same data twice - save on hard drive space.
-This is desirable for sparse-yet-large data that you want to normalize.
+* a) To avoid persisting the same data twice - save on hard drive space.
+This is desirable for sparse-yet-large data that you want to normalize
-b) To compress file contents that contain lots of repetition, such as JSON.
+* b) To compress file contents that contain lots of repetition, such as JSON.

 Usage: